nimblecrm/api-docs/docs/contacts/basic/create.rst

 **fields** — required
     Describes a dictionary organized in the same structure as a contact listing response.
 In this structure, each key is field name.
     Values are lists of dictionaries, having two fields: value - actual value to store in contact field, modifier - field modifier to use, if field can have one.
+At a minimum, contacts require a name (first or last for a person, company name for a company).

 **tags** — optional, default: None
     Comma separated list of tags to assign to contacts.
 If you need to create tags, containing comma sign — escape it with backslash.
 E.g.